It's now more important than ever to ensure diversity in and access to the visual arts.

 - bringing national attention to Chicago's artists

-A natural outgrowth of the Art Center’s progressive and scaffolded arts education programs, The Center Program was piloted in 2012.
-Conceived as a capstone program for artists who were ready to move beyond our quarterly courses, The Center Program is the Art Center’s answer to critical gaps in traditional professional development programs.
+A natural outgrowth of the Art Center’s progressive programs, The Center Program is our capstone program for artists who are ready to move beyond quarterly courses into a new way of growing.
+The Center Program is the Art Center’s answer to critical gaps in traditional professional development programs.

-Traditional BFA and MFA programs can be cost-prohibitive; artists of color are underrepresented; and, many artists who have obtained an MFA find that they simply want more: more time and space to deepen their practice, more critical feedback and guidance, and more exposure.
-As a result, the Art Center developed The Center Program to offer working artists a unique combination of access to materials and space to develop a rigorous studio practice, inclusion in critical dialogue about their work, guidance from professionals in the field, and a platform to show that work to a broad and diverse audience.
+Traditional BFA and MFA programs can be cost-prohibitive; artists of color are underrepresented; and many artists who have obtained an MFA find that they simply want more time and space to deepen their practice, more critical feedback and guidance, and more exposure to a broader representation of the art world.
+The Center Program offers working artists access to space to develop studio practice, inclusion in critical dialogues, guidance from professionals in the field, and a platform to show new works to a broader, diverse audience.

-The Center Program is an initiative that is deeply aligned with the spirit of the Art Center’s mission: developing artists at all levels in support of Chicago’s broader arts community.
-In that vein, the Art Center sought to forge distinctive partnerships with other Chicago institutions and leaders in the visual arts—like The Joyce Foundation, The University of Chicago Graham School of Continuing Liberal and Professional Studies, and all the visiting professionals who provide guidance and feedback to artists in the program—to ensure access for artists of color, as well as maintain a standard of excellence that will continue to serve artists beyond their matriculation through The Center Program.
+The Center Program is deeply aligned with the Art Center’s mission: developing artists at all levels in support of Chicago’s broader arts community.
+In that vein, the Art Center has forged distinctive partnerships with other Chicago institutions and leaders in the visual arts—like 3Arts, The University of Chicago Graham School of Continuing Liberal and Professional Studies, and all the visiting professionals who provide guidance and feedback to artists in the program—to ensure access for artists of color, as well as maintain a standard of excellence that will continue to serve artists beyond their matriculation through The Center Program.

-The Graham School has partnered with the Art Center to offer a Visual Arts Certificate Program (VACP), which is comprised of four courses ranging from business to writing for artists, plus a rigorous studio practice component: The Center Program.
-Artists may apply for The Center Program as a stand-alone opportunity, or to the VACP, which includes The Center Program, by indicating their choice on the application form.
-For questions about the VACP, email Program Assistant Nikki Yagoda at firstname.lastname@example.org.
+The Graham School has partnered with the Art Center to offer a Visual Arts Certificate Program (VACP), which is comprised of (1) The Center Program and (2) four courses (Business, Writing, Curating, and Learning).
+Artists may apply for The Center Program as a stand-alone opportunity, or to the VACP, by indicating their choice on the application form.

-Structure: Formal seminar meetings with visiting professionals take place every other Monday for six months, beginning in early February 2014.
-The sessions will include critical group discussions around individual work and work toward group goals.
-The program culminates in an exhibition at the Art Center.
+Structure: Formal seminar meetings with visiting professionals take place Monday evenings from late February to late June, 2015 (20 total meetings).
+The sessions include critical discussions around individual works, as well as group works towards an exhibition curated by an outside curator.
+The program culminates in an exhibition at the Art Center slated to open mid-August 2015 lasting until October 2015.

 2015 Start Date: February 2015